Updated: Dec 27, 2022

 While wrongful termination generally means "illegally firing an employee," different situations can count as grounds to file employment claims.
 That said, let's look at how our prescreened California employment attorneys handle Wrongful Termination and how they can help you.

-To be successful in court, the plaintiff must prove a set of factors for each sort of wrongful termination.
+To succeed in court, the plaintiff must prove a set of factors for each wrongful termination.
 In any event, the employee must show a working relationship and that the employer terminated the employee (or that the employee was constructively terminated).

 Additional factors will be required in certain types of wrongful termination cases in California: